 The clinical outcome of LVNC is variable, even within families, and governed by the magnitude of LV dysfunction and prevalence of atrial and ventricular arrhythmias or thromboembolic events.
 Adverse consequences are largely associated with LV systolic dysfunction or major ventricular tachyarrhythmias.
-It is noteworthy that no major cardiac events have been reported in the absence of LV dysfunction, regardless the severity of hypertrabeculation (65,67, 68).
+It is noteworthy that no major cardiac events have been reported in the absence of LV dysfunction, regardless the severity of hypertrabeculation (65,67, 68, 70,71).

 Recommendations.

+As specified above, advising an individual with LVNC regarding participation to competitive sport requires a comprehensive and clear explanation, and assurance of understanding of the associated risks on behalf of the candidate.

 1. Athletes with incidental discovery of LV hypertrabeculation should not be diagnosed as LVNC in the absence of symptoms, positive family history, abnormal ECG patterns and, most importantly, impaired LV function.
-In such cases, no restriction for competitive sports apply (Class IIA, Level of evidence B)
+In such cases, no restriction for all competitive sports apply (Class IIA, Level of evidence B)

-2. Athletes with unequivocal/reasonable diagnosis of LVNC but near-normal LV systolic function may participate in most competitive sports if they are asymptomatic, without important ventricular tachyarrhythmias on ambulatory monitoring and exercise ECG testing, and no prior history of unexplained syncope (Class IIb; Level of Evidence C).
+2. Athletes with unequivocal/reasonable diagnosis of LVNC but near-normal LV systolic function may participate in all competitive sports with the exception of those where syncope may cause serious harm or death (Figure 1), if they are asymptomatic, without frequent and/or complex ventricular arrhythmias, or non-sustained VT on ambulatory monitoring and exercise ECG testing, and no prior history of unexplained syncope (Class IIb; Level of Evidence C).

-3. Athletes with an unequivocal diagnosis of LVNC and clearly impaired LV systolic function or important atrial or ventricular tachyarrhythmias on ambulatory monitoring or exercise testing should not participate in competitive sports (Class III; Level of Evidence C).
-These patients should be advised to limit their exercise programs to leisure-time physical activities and remain under regular clinical surveillance.
+3. Athletes with an unequivocal diagnosis of LVNC and impaired LV systolic function or frequent and/or complex ventricular arrhythmias, or non-sustained VT on ambulatory monitoring or exercise testing should be advised to abstain from participation in competitive sports (Class III; Level of Evidence C).
+These patients should be advised to limit their exercise programmes to leisure-time physical activities and remain under regular clinical surveillance.

 Arrhythmogenic (Right Ventricular) Cardiomyopathy